Mathematics in Nepal: History

 The history of mathematics in Nepal is inter-related with the history of mathematics in the Indian sub-continent.
 However, independent history of mathematics in Nepal also exists.
 The ancient Licchavi people developed a series of the system for measurement such as Kharika to measure land area and Kosh for measurement of distance.
 Similarly, Jayasthiti Malla, in 1350 AD standardized Mana and Pathi for volumetric measurement of grains and cereals.

 The numerals of Ranjana script was developed in 199 BC.
 It was used until the mid-20th century in Nepal and India.
 It is still in use in the Newari language.

 Formal education

+Central Department of Mathematics, Tribhuvan University of Nepal was formed on September 20, 1959 A.D.

 In the Rana Period, Kashi (Banaras) used to be the education hub to learn astrology and mathematics.
 The mathematics was based mainly on the text of Baskaracharya's Siddhant Siromani.

 The formal education of mathematics in school started after overthrowing of Rana regime and start of democracy.

 The M.A./M.Sc. in Mathematics started on July 14, 1959, and Central Department of Mathematics was formed on September 20, 1959, A.D. in Tripureshwor Bengali mathematician Prof. Asutosh Ganguli was the first head of Department in Master level mathematics courses at Tri-Chandra College.